 Summary

-The Digital Markets, Competition and Consumers Act 2024 (“DMCCA”) received Royal Assent in May this year and the new regimes will come into force in Autumn 2024.
+The Digital Markets, Competition and Consumers Act 2024 (“DMCCA”) received Royal Assent in May 2024 and the new regime for merger control, digital markets and investigation process came into force on 1 January 2025.

 Comment